Genre: spaceships, space simulator, multiplayer online battle arena

 Annoyance: Spawn and respawn

-Fracture Space doesn’t let you enjoy the silence of space one second.
+Fractured Space doesn’t let you enjoy the silence of space one second.
 There is near constant chitty chatter from virtual and real spaceship captains, and near constant alerts and alarms from your ship’s systems.
 An eerie dichotomy prevails between the need to capture quickly enemy resources and bases, and the sluggishness of spaceships’ pitching and turning.
 Everyone and everything seems to be yelling “hurry!” but you could almost finish your social media posting before targets drift within firing range.
 Blowing up large battleships out of the stars is gratifying, but respawing makes you feel like Sisyphus building a sand castle against a rising tide.
 Getting blown up doesn’t have any consequence either, just wait for your quick rebirth to join the fray again.

 Beauty: Cluttered space